 Consent is not valid for more than one year, unless the owner, lessee, or occupant specifically grants consent for a specified period of time.

-No person may possess any game bird, animal or other wildlife, or portions thereof, that have been taken by another person unless written information giving the taker’s name, address, license number, date taken and the number and kinds of game birds, animals or other wildlife, is attached to the game birds, animal or other wildlife, or portions thereof.
-In addition, information on turkey (east of I-35), bear, deer, elk, and antelope must include where game was checked or the online confirmation number.
+No person may possess any game bird, animal or other wildlife, or portions thereof, that have been taken by another person unless written information giving the taker’s name, address, customer ID number, date taken and the number and kinds of game birds, animals or other wildlife, is attached to the game birds, animal or other wildlife, or portions thereof.
+In addition, information on turkey, bear, deer, elk, and antelope must include where game was checked or the online confirmation number.
 The person’s name and address receiving said wildlife must also appear on the written information.